szuke/xtuple-extensions/docs/TUTORIAL-FAQ.md

 [function](http://github.com/xtuple/xtuple-extensions/tree/master/sample/icecream/client/models/ice_cream_flavor.js#L9),
 for example.

+### What are the differences between the base model classes?
+We extend `XM.IceCreamFlavor` off of `XM.Document`,
+which is itself extended off of `XM.Model`, which itself extends Backbone-relational and Backbone models. `XM.Document` has some features on top of `XM.Model`, such as having a user-defined key.
+This is the most commonly extended base object in `backbone-x`.

+For the larger business objects, we'll typically define one or two lighterweight models (and ORMs) to be used in lists or as nested objects within other business objects.
+So, along with the "editable" model `XM.Quote`, we have `XM.QuoteListItem` and `XM.QuoteRelation`, which have fewer fields and are not editable.
+These lightweight models are extended from `XM.Info`.
+In the case of `IceCreamFlavor` our editable model is so light that we don't need to define any others.

 ### Why do we need a new table to extend `contact`?
 In a perfect world, we would just go into the `cntct` table and add a column.
 This is not an option.
 We're writing a humble extension here!